tweakers-parknow-2020/passionforparking/README.md

 CREATE_IN_PROGRESS amplify-passionforparking-prod-10311 AWS::CloudFormation::Stack Wed Feb 12 2020 01:03:13 GMT+0100 (Central European Standard Time) User Initiated
 ```

 AWS Amplify created in your behalf a role which can be authorized to deploy backend resources.
-And it created a S3 bucket which will be use as kind of build server to host all the backend object required during your new builds.
+It creates a S3 bucket which will be use as build server to host all the backend object required during your new builds.

 Now, let's create a GraphQL API:

+### Create your API

+`
+Note:
 If you are not familiar with GraphQL, could be good start the following tutorial: https://graphql.org/learn/

-If you want to see the final code you can checkout the branch `adding-backend` with `git checkout -b adding-backend origin/adding-backend`

-If you want to do step by step yourself, check the following guide:
+`

-1. In the root of your project perform `amplify add api`.
+- In the root of your project perform `amplify add api`.
-2. Select `GraphQL`
+- Select `GraphQL`
-3. For this example you will use the `API Key` to access your API.
+- For this example you will use the `API Key` to access your API.
 If you want to add authentication for our app we
 can use `Amazon Cognito User Pool` for the whole authentication circle.
-4. We are not going use `annotated schema`
+- We are not going use `annotated schema`
-5. Choose `Yes` for the option `guided schema creation`.
+- Choose `Yes` for the option `guided schema creation`.
 The CLI will ask for the name of our type.
 After this our code editor will be open.
 This will open the editor and we can type the following schema:

 ```
 type Parking @model {
   id: ID!
   userID: Int
+  licensePlate: String
   latitude: Float
   longitude: Float
   createdAt: String
   stoppedAt: String
-  duration: Int
+  state: String
 }
 ```

 Because we are not authenticate users in this example, we simple hardcode userID, sames as locations.

-6. Execute `amplify push`.
+- Execute `amplify push`.
 AWS Amplify will start the process to create all the resources for the API, set up the different configuration files.
-7. During the `push` process the system will ask you if you want to generate the code automatically to integrate in your app.
+- During the `push` process the system will ask you if you want to generate the code automatically to integrate in your app.

+### Underhood of an Amplify project

 Let's take a look of the code generated by the Amplify client:

-- Inside of the `backend/api` we have some interesting files:
+Inside of the `backend/api` we have some interesting files:

   * `schema.graphql`: Will give you an overview of the API GraphQL schema
   * Folder `awscloudformation/nested-cloudformation-stack`.
 AWS Amplify use AWS Cloudformation (Infrastructure as Code) to define the services AWS Amplify needs to deploy.
 So, from out frontend, we are deploying backend resources using Infrastructure as Code.